RisenCrypto/RisenCrypto.github.io/_posts/2021-11-28-ExtensionFields.md

 - When an Elliptic curve is defined over a Field $F_p$, then the coordinates of the Weierstrass equation of the curve are elements of the field - this field is also called the underlying Field.

-- The points on the curve form a Group - the operation of the group is addition of points on the group.
+- The points on the curve form a Group - the operation of the group is addition of points in the group.

 Let's look at Elliptic Curves over Extension fields using this curve $E: y^2 + xy = x^3 + ax^2 + b$ over the extension field $$F_{2^k}$$.